EvilSapphire/EvilSapphire.github.io/_posts/2020-9-22-SMBWorm-Writeup-Part-2.md

 ![alt text]({{ site.baseurl }}/images/SMBWorm/25_netuserenum.JPG "{{ site.baseurl }}/images/SMBWorm/25_netuserenum.JPG")

-In this case, the `level` argument passed to `NetUserEnum` is 0, therefore the returned structs will be `USER_INFO_0`, which has the following structure definition:
+In this case, the `level` argument passed to `NetUserEnum` is 0, therefore the returned `bufptr` will be in the form of the structure `USER_INFO_0`, which has the following struct definition:
 ```
 typedef struct _USER_INFO_0 {
   LPWSTR usri0_name;